MirageNet/Mirage/doc/docs/analyzers/MIRAGE1204.md

 ## How to Resolve

-1. If the RPC returns values, change the target to `RpcTarget.Owner` or `RpcTarget.Player`.
-2. If the RPC targets `RpcTarget.Player`, ensure the first parameter is of type `INetworkPlayer` (or `NetworkConnection`).
+Remove the `static` modifier from the RPC method declaration so it runs within the instance context of a spawned `NetworkBehaviour`.

 {{{ Path:'Snippets/Analyzers/Mirage1204.cs' Name:'mirage1204-resolved' }}}